RBS 70: Design

+Missiles

-The RBS 70 is a portable short-range air defense system using laser guided missiles.
+The RBS 70 is a portable short-range air defence system that uses laser-guided missiles.

 Mk 1 and Mk 2 followed shortly and are the standard RBS 70 with a range of 5,000–6,000 m and a ceiling of 3,000 m.
 Currently, RBS 70 is operational in 20 customer countries.
 It functions in arctic, desert, and tropical environments.

 In 2003 the "BOLIDE" upgrade system was introduced to the RBS 70.
 The BOLIDE missile is an RBS 70 Mk 2 upgrade that is faster (Mach 2 vs Mach 1.6), with a range up to 8 km and can reach an altitude of 6 km.
 Deliveries were initiated in 2005.

+On 8 May 2026, Saab officially launched the Bolide 2, a new-generation missile designed to significantly enhance the RBS 70 NG short-range air defence (SHORAD) system.
+This latest variant is engineered to counter evolving aerial threats, including drones, cruise missiles, and high-speed aircraft.